thoglu/jammy_flows/_sources/usage/introduction.rst.txt

 Initialization
 ----------------

+There are currently 4 different manifolds supported by *jammy_flows.
+    * Euclidean ("e")
+    * spherical ("s")
+    * interval ("i")
+    * simplex ("a")

+The abbreviations are important, because they are used by *jammy_flows* to construct a tensor product of manifolds on which the PDF will live.
+For each manifold, there are manifold-specific normalzing flows defined on them.
+Each of those flows also is abbreviated by its own letter.
+For a list of flows and respective letter abbreviations, have a look in the API documentation.

+Now lets see how to use this abbreviation logic in practice.
 For example, to describe a PDF over a four dimensional space, consisting of 2 Euclidean dimensions and a 2-sphere, one could write

 ..  code-block:: python